 While potentially leading to and as distinguished from business development, the Chartered Institute of Procurement and Supply defines supplier development as “the process of working with suppliers on a one-to-one basis to improve their performance for the benefit of the buying organization.
 While not the same as supplier diversity, it is what makes the supplier diversity function more sustainable as large corporations’ supply chains not only mature in terms of expected levels of performance but also digitization.

-DMSCA is an organization that provides direct development support to select mature and maturing manufacturing suppliers towards operational excellence, sustainable performance, and business development within the context of strategic sourcing model.
-There are six steps to manufacturing supplier development that are integral to our five phase education, training and certification system called the Corporate Mentoring Program (CMP).
+DMSCA is an organization that provides direct development support to select mature and maturing manufacturing suppliers towards mitigated supply chain performance risk, sustainability, digitization, and business development within the context of strategic sourcing.
+There are six steps to manufacturing supplier development that are integral to our five-phase education, training, and certification system called the Corporate Mentoring Program (CMP).

 These six development steps are:

 1. Performance Benchmarking: